Krnsand/rate-your-plants/TESTING.md

 ### **Unfixed bugs**
 - Writing a very long id in the url (for example: .../profiles/123jkhkjh4e3/) does not raise an error, it just loads forever.
 This is something I will look into in the future.

-- The review count does not want to work, as time has run away from me I will not fix this bug right now
+- The review count does not want to work, due to time issues that will have to be fixed in the future

+- The edit button for reviews is not working, due to time issues that will have to be fixed in the future

 - There are errors in the console of these pages, that were also brought up during the walkthrough Moments.
 The errors are as follows: